projectacrn/acrn-hypervisor/doc/developer-guides/hld/watchdog-hld.rst

    Watchdog operation workflow

-Implementation in ACRN and how to use it
+Implementation in ACRN and How to Use It
 ****************************************

 In ACRN, the Intel 6300ESB watchdog device emulation is added into the